-I certify that this Statement of Accounts gives a true and fair view of the financial position of the Counc at the reporting date and of its income and expenditure for the year ended 31 March 2013.
+I certify that this Statement of Accounts gives a true and fair view of the financial position of the Council at the reporting date and of its income and expenditure for the year ended 31 March 2015.

-R Kean Date 16/08/2013 R A Kean CPFA - Head of Finance this certificate replaces the previous version signed on the 27 June 2 2013 Certification by the Chairman of the Accounts and Audi t Committ tee I certify that the Statement of Accounts relating to the year ended 31 March 2013 was considered and approved by the Audit and Accounts Committee of the Council on 10 September 2013.
-W R Simpson Date 10/09/2013 Councillor W R Simpson - Chairman of the Audit and Accounts Committee Original signed certificate in Finance
+R Kean Date 26/08/2015 R A Kean CPFA - Head of Finance this certificate replaces the previous version signed on the 29 June 2015.
+Certification by the Chairman of the Accounts and Audit Committee I certify that the Statement of Accounts relating to the year ended 31 March 2015 was considered and approved by the Audit and Accounts Committee of the Council on 10 September 2015.
+A Loughran Date 10/09/2015 Councillor A M Loughran - Chairman of the Audit and Accou inte Comm ittee